navalnica/youtube-downloader-colab/readme.md

 All code is run on free Virtual Machines (VM) in Google Colab.
 Thus you don't need to install anything on your computer.

 ### Run
+To run the notebook you have to:
+* Click on the "Open in Colab" button above
-* To run the notebook you have to login to your Google Account in order to launch free VM in Google Colab
+* Login to your Google Account in order to launch free VM in Google Colab
 * No data from your Google Account is used, your Google Drive is never accessed.
 * You have to enter link to the youtube video and execute **code cells**
 * Cells are executed with a triangle icon to the left of the code cell